EpiPen Auto-Injector Side Effects

 Applies to epinephrine: injection injectable, injection solution

-In addition to its needed effects, some unwanted effects may be caused by epinephrine (the active ingredient contained in EpiPen Auto-Injector).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, epinephrine (the active ingredient contained in EpiPen Auto-Injector) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Abnormal or decreased touch sensation